-A variety of Bread is acquirable in the market.
-Of which the debate is often which is better Brown Bread vs White Bread.
+A variety of Bread is fit in the market.
+Of which the debate is brown bread better than white bread.
 So I thought of sharing my views on the same.

 A few days back, I was sitting with my friend and we were talking about bread.
-She mentioned her kid loves to eat bread and she doesn’t mind it as long as it's brown bread.
+She shared her child enjoys eating bread, especially if it's brown.

 Out of curiosity, I asked: “Why brown bread?”

 She said: “Don’t you know?
 Brown bread is healthy bread!!
 It's packed with nutrients and prepared using whole wheat flour.
-Every nutritionist and health-conscious person out there recommends it.
+"Nutritionists and health freaks everywhere highly recommend it".

 Now is that true?